FHantke/brave-browser-wiki/Brave-Wallet.md

 Brave Wallet was created as part of the Brave browser in order to bring cryptocurrency and web 3 access to Brave's users.
+Brave Wallet is built for Desktop, Android (coming soon), and iOS (coming soon).

 Users can access the Brave Wallet by navigating to brave://wallet or from the wallet icon at the top of the browser.